moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

   <img alt="Dumb and Smart React components" src="dumb-vs-smart-component.png" />
 </p>

 It displays two lines of text and a link.
-You will face no issues representing it with a single component until content becomes dynamic and **texts/link need to change**.
+You will face no issues representing it with a single component until the content becomes dynamic and **texts/link need to change**.
 In such case **presentation (aka design) is the same**, but content may have **fluid variations**.

 >The challenge is how to organize your code, so it remains simple and allows for painless future changes.

-To solve it there are three things to take care of: styling, data and business logic.
+To solve it there are three things to take care of: styling, data, and business logic.

 ## The Solution
 It aims for _flexibility_ and _maintainability_.
 Making future changes should be straightforward as that is the real pain point here — prepare the code for [hidden information causing new uses cases](/the-emerging-ship#incomplete-requirements) to pop in.